wangd12rpi/FinLoRA/README.md

 ## Motivation

-The proprietary [BloombergGPT model](https://arxiv.org/abs/2303.17564) released in April 2023 highlighted the potential of financial Large
+The proprietary [BloombergGPT](https://arxiv.org/abs/2303.17564) model annouced in April 2023 highlighted the potential of financial Large
 Language Models (FinLLMs).
 However, such a "train-from-scratch" approach was resource-intensive, requiring one million GPU hours at an estimated cost of $3 million ($3 per GPU hour in 2023).
 This substantial investment underscores the need for a cost-effective solution.